Mmokhtar/AgilePracticalExam/README.md

 \* A productive work day is meant for the whole team

-# AgilePracticalExam: TACoin: Part 2 (TODO)
+# AgilePracticalExam: TACoin: Part 2

 ## Documents

 The average story-points per sprint (for this team) is 90 story points.

-The two daily Scrum documents (one for each sprint) can be found [here](https://docs.google.com/spreadsheets/d/1PmwSIqlR63wPKU5sStW_wMGMCKIjT-waAUNeVpitzqA/edit?usp=sharing).
+The two daily Scrum documents (one for each sprint) can be found [here](https://docs.google.com/spreadsheets/d/1PmwSIqlR63wPKU5sStW_wMGMCKIjT-waAUNeVpitzqA/edit?usp=sharing): https://docs.google.com/spreadsheets/d/1PmwSIqlR63wPKU5sStW_wMGMCKIjT-waAUNeVpitzqA/edit?usp=sharing

-The sprint document for sprint 2 can be found [here](https://docs.google.com/document/d/1d1KdLVx8HhLLajzjPVwmWNQXUzcDx64URwjjUd1jNdQ/edit?usp=sharing).
+The sprint document for sprint 2 can be found [here](https://docs.google.com/document/d/1d1KdLVx8HhLLajzjPVwmWNQXUzcDx64URwjjUd1jNdQ/edit?usp=sharing): https://docs.google.com/document/d/1d1KdLVx8HhLLajzjPVwmWNQXUzcDx64URwjjUd1jNdQ/edit?usp=sharing

 ## Workflow Rationale
 The rules on the transitions are: